Utkarshs294/Hotel-Booking-Cancellation-By-Excel/README.md

 - Data Cleaning:- Ensured the data was free of errors, inconsistencies, and duplicate.
 - Data Processing: - Prepared the data for analysis by organizing and formatting it appropriately.
-- Data Analysis: - Use various analytical techniques to drive insights and draw meaningful conclusions.
+- Data Analysis: - Use various analytical techniques to drive insights and draw meaningful conclusion.
 - Data Visualization: - Present the findings through charts and graphs.

 Insights :-